 This dog had chronic diarrhea.
 Nobody took a radiograph prior to treatment.
 The cause was not IBD, it was the pennies stuck in the rectum.

 This cat has IBD, as evidenced in this case by the thickened small intestines at the arrow.
 This can also be a normal finding, and it can also be a sign of intestinal cancer.
-The more common ones the a cat are lymphoma, adenocarcinoma, and mast cell cancer.
+The more common intestinal cancers are lymphoma, adenocarcinoma, and mast cell tumors.

 Prior to the common use of ultrasonography, barium contrast studies were performed in order to reveal disruptions of the mucosal surface along the gastrointestinal tract.
 We are looking for filling defects and ulcers of the mucosa and thickening.
 Barium has lost some of its significance since ultrasonography tends to be much more sensitive.
 One very nice “side effect” of giving barium to a pet that might be vomiting is its soothing affect on the lining of the intestines (mucosa) to stop the vomiting.